Seoul International School: Languages courses

 For foreign language courses, students are given two options: Chinese and Spanish.
 There are five levels for language courses, from 1 to 4 and an AP course.
 For English, students are required to take two English courses until their senior year.
-Freshmen take English 9 and Communications, sophomores take English 10 and Writing 10, juniors take English 11 and Writing 11 or AP Language, and seniors are given an option of AP Language or AP Literature.
-Outside of the academic curriculum, students can learn other foreign languages from student-run clubs.
+Freshmen take English 9 and Communications, sophomores take English 10 and Writing 10, juniors take English 11 and Writing 11 or AP Language, and seniors are given an option of English 12, AP Language or AP Literature.
 Many students are involved in teaching Korean for foreigners after school.

 Sports

 Seoul International School is a Division 1, but primarily Division 2 member of the Korean-American Interscholastic Activities Conference.
 SIS fields teams in tennis, cross country, and swimming for Division 1 and volleyball, basketball, cheerleading, and soccer for Division 2.